John Wrathall (footballer)

-John Wrathall is a former football (soccer) player who represented New Zealand at international level.
+John Wrathall is a New Zealand former soccer player who represented New Zealand at international level.

 Wrathall played two official A-international matches for the New Zealand in 1960, both against Pacific minnows Tahiti, the first a 5–1 win on 5 September, the second a 2–1 win on 12 September 1960.

 Wrathall had a very long career in senior football, playing for over 25 years, and recorded his 1000th goal playing for Eastern Suburbs against Mount Albert-Ponsonby in the 1971 New Zealand National Soccer League.